oiseaumanifesto/oiseaumanifesto/README.md

-plight, ois, physonyl, letharger... however you met me, i'm alex. i do the silly things i want to do.
+im alex. i do the bare minimum of coding! im more of an artist, really.

 she/he/they/whatever.
 18+